kaniyeri/webmail-for-desktop/README.md

 For windows, first set the icon attribute(the one under packagerConfig) in the package.json file to `assets/webmail-win.ico`

-For macos, the above mentioned attribute to `assets/webmail-mac.icns`
+For macos, set the above mentioned attribute to `assets/webmail-mac.icns`

 The above step is required due to the way that electron forge works (: